h3xp/RickDangerousUpdate/README.md

 ## Improvements

 This is the "main" feature and reason to create this tool.

+### Download and Install Updates

-This will allow you to easily select single or multiple updates to process, either; to download from the MEGA drive directory, or previously downloaded to a directory on the pi.
+This will allow you to easily select single or multiple updates to download from the MEGA drive directory and install them.

+### Manually Install Downloaded Updates

-There is also a facility to show what updates are available from the MEGA drive directory.
+This allows you to install updates that you have manually downloaded from the MEGA drive directory.

+### Update Status

+This does a check of your exisiting installation and lets you know which updates you have installed and what other updates are available to you.

+### Validate Downloaded Updates

+This option checks the update files you have downloaded to confirm their validity for use.

 ## System Tools and Utilities